bolancalucia/E-library/README.md

 # E-library
-Project for college subject Human computer interaction Screenshots of final app are in .pptx & .docx.
+Project for college subject Human computer interaction.

+Screenshots of final app are in .pptx & .docx.